I used to be one of those moms. I used to think I knew why kids did what they did. Especially preschool-aged children who have a fit.

 It’s true that sometimes kids can learn that yelling and screaming and attracting attention is a way to get what they want.
 They are trained to act up for attention.
 For preschoolers, however, I believe that more often than not, the child is expressing overwhelming feelings and they need our help.
 We shouldn’t belittle them or their emotions.
 They are very real, even if to us, it seems like not a big deal.

-Intensity is something I deal with on a daily basis with my dear preschooler.
+Intensity is something I dealt with on a daily basis with my dear preschooler.
+She hasn't changed.
+She's twelve now, and the feelings still are real.
+When she feels something, she feels it to the extreme.
+And she is always feeling something.
 She is excited and happy to the extreme.
 She is also sad to the extreme.
-When she feels something, she feels it to the extreme.
-And she is always feeling something.

-When we are waiting for something (a table at a restaurant, a prescription at the pharmacy window), sometimes she gets so excited, her impatience overflows.
+When we were waiting for a table at a restaurant, my preschooler was so excited that her impatience overflowed.

-I remember one day when I finally let go of my “expectations” and I saw her as she is.
+I remember one day when I finally let go of my “expectations” and I saw my daughter as she is.
 I finally changed my paradigm from the “She’s doing it for attention” to the “she’s overwhelmed” model in my mind.

 We were at the grocery store with a full basket of already-purchased groceries, waiting for a prescription to be filled.
 My daughter was at least 2, maybe recently turned 3.
 She was crying and screaming.
 I could not understand her few words but I realized that my dear girl was exhausted from being good.
 She wanted to go home.
 She could not keep it in any more.